-In order to understand the mechanisms through which an information treatment operates, it is essential to measure a rich set of beliefs that capture the theoretical mechanisms that may be at play.
+In order to understand the mechanisms through which an information treatment operates it is essential to measure a rich set of beliefs that capture the theoretical mechanisms that may be at play.
 We first discuss how to circumvent issues related to numerical anchoring.
 Second, we argue that measurement of beliefs about the provided information should be more commonly used to better understand and interpret the effects of information.

-Numerical Anchoring.-An additional methodological concern for quantitative outcome measures elicited after the information provision, such as posterior beliefs about the statistic, is unconscious numerical anchoring.
-There are several best practices for alleviating concerns about numerical anchoring.
-First, one can provide irrelevant numerical anchors and test their effects on the posterior belief of interest in order to gauge the importance of such anchoring (Coibion, Gorodnichenko, Kumar et al. 2020; Cavallo, Cruces, and Perez-Truglia 2017; Roth and Wohlfart 2020).
+Numerical anchoring An additional methodological concern for quantitative outcome measures elicited after the information provision, such as posterior beliefs about the statistic, is unconscious numerical anchoring.
+There are several best-practices for alleviating concerns about numerical anchoring.
+First, one can provide irrelevant numerical anchors and test their effects on the posterior belief of interest in order to gauge the importance of such anchoring (Cavallo et al., 2017; Coibion et al., 2020f; Roth and Wohlfart, 2020).
 Second, one should measure at least some quantitative beliefs on a scale that differs from the scale on which the information is communicated.
 Third, one should also employ qualitative measures of beliefs, which are naturally immune to numerical anchoring.

-Follow-Up Surveys.-Follow-up surveys, conducted a few weeks after the initial information intervention, are an important tool used to mitigate concerns about numerical anchoring, which is a short-lived phenomenon.
-Follow-up surveys also alleviate concerns about consistency bias in survey responses (Falk and Zimmermann 2013).

-Follow-up surveys to study whether information provision has persistent effects on beliefs, preferences, and behaviors are increasingly common and were pioneered by Kuziemko et al. (2015), Cavallo, Cruces, and Perez-Truglia (2017), and Coppock (2016) in the context of survey experiments.
+Follow-up surveys Follow-up surveys, conducted a few weeks after the initial information intervention, are an important tool used to mitigate concerns about numerical anchoring, which is a short-lived phenomenon.
+Follow-up surveys also alleviate concerns about consistency bias in survey responses (Falk and Zimmermann, 2012).
+Follow-up surveys to study whether information provision has persistent effects on beliefs, preferences, and behaviors are increasingly common and were pioneered by Kuziemko et al. (2015), Cavallo et al. (2017) and Coppock (2016) in the context of survey experiments.
 Follow-ups in the context of information experiments usually take place one to eight weeks after the initial information provision.
-An exception is Fehr, Mollerstrom, and Perez-Truglia (2022) whose follow-up takes place one year after the initial information provision.
+An exception is Fehr et al. (2019) whose follow-up takes place one year after the initial information provision.
 In choosing the time between main and follow-up surveys, researchers often face a trade-off between testing for persistence and maximizing the recontact rate of respondents.

-Measuring Beliefs about the Information.- Finally, in order to obtain a better understanding of the effects of the information treatment, we think that researchers should measure trust in, and other beliefs about, the provided information.
+Measuring beliefs about the information Finally, in order to obtain a better understanding of the effects of the information treatment, we think that researchers should measure trust in and other beliefs about the provided information.
 For example, Haaland and Roth (2020) elicit a rich set of beliefs about the research evidence provided to respondents.
 Naturally, such explicit questions may induce significant experimenter demand effects.
-One way to mitigate concerns about such experimenter demand effects is to elicit incentivized measures of willingness to pay for the information of interest (Hjort et al. 2021; Haaland and Roth 2023; Fehr, Mollerstrom, and Perez-Truglia 2022: Hoffman 2016).
+One way to mitigate concerns about such experimenter demand effects is to elicit incentivized measures of willingness to pay for the information of interest (Fehr et al., 2019; Haaland and Roth, 2021; Hjort et al., 2019; Hoffman, 2016).

-Cross-Learning.-Another recurring issue in information provision experiments is cross-learning.
+Cross-learning Another recurring issue in information provision experiments is cross-learning.
 Specifically, respondents may not only update beliefs about the object of interest but at the same time change their beliefs about other variables.
-For instance, Coibion, Georgarakos et al. (2023) find that the provision of information about inflation not only changes respondents' inflation expectations but also their beliefs about GDP growth.
+For instance, Coibion et al. (2019a) find that the provision of information about inflation not only changes respondents' inflation expectations but also their beliefs about GDP growth.
 On the one hand, such cross-learning can be seen as a natural by-product of experimental changes in beliefs, as changes in beliefs due to natural variation are similarly often correlated across variables.
-On the other hand, cross-learning can complicate the interpretation of IV estimates exploiting randomized information provision, as such estimates are often compared to theoretical benchmarks that do not account for cross-learning.
+On the other hand, cross-learning can complicate the interpretation of instrumental variables (IV) estimates exploiting randomized information provision, as such estimates are often compared to theoretical benchmarks which do not account for cross-learning.
 In other words, in the presence of substantial cross-learning it is less straightforward to interpret the effects of information on behavior through the lens of belief changes.